saanvi-ranadive/data-preprocessing/README.md

 Mesirov Lab Data Preprocessing Assignment

 ## Overview
-In this project I preprocesed data from GCT files in 3 main stages:
+In this project I preprocesed data from GCT files through 3 stages:

 1. Read data from the GCT file into a Pandas DataFrame.